Are Saudi Arabia's plans for a non-oil future too grand? – DW – 06/24/2024

 Much of that funding comes via the Public Investment Fund, or PIF, one of the world's largest sovereign wealth funds, fueled by Saudi oil revenues.

-Analysts say this reliance on oil prices is what makes the Vision 2030 projects vulnerable.
-The International Monetary Fund says the Saudis need oil prices around $96 a barrel in order to achieve Vision 2030.
+Analysts have said this reliance on oil prices is what makes the Vision 2030 projects vulnerable.
+The International Monetary Fund said the Saudis need oil prices around $96 a barrel in order to achieve Vision 2030.
 So far this year, the price of a barrel of crude, often used as an indicator for the oil market, has gone from around $70 in January to around $81 this month.

 This week, business media outlet Bloomberg also reported that Saudi Arabia had become the biggest issuer of bonds among emerging markets, beating out China for the first time in over a decade.